Homework 6

 here is one

 example.
-I recommend you make a gcd
+I recommend you make a gcd function that’s not a member

 function, that only has two integers as its parameters, and that